gizzmo123456/AMS-Build/CI-projects/pipelineJSON.md

 ```
-> Json Pipeline for AMS-CI
+> Json Pipeline for AMS-Build
 > Example Json file with comments
 > this is valid Json if the comments are removed.
 ```